 The rule of thumb for a great performing filmmaking camera in low light is the bigger the sensor size the better (apart from the lens you use).
 So you already can conclude Full frame cameras will outperform APS-C and Mirco Four Thirds sensor cameras in low light.
-Also, ISO plays a role in this.
-The less grainy the image becomes when bumping up your ISO to high values the more useful the image will be.
+Also, ISO plays a role in this and the number of megapixels.
+The less grainy the image becomes when bumping up your ISO to high values, the more useful the image will be.
 One manufacturer does this better than the other, so I looked at this too.
 Also, it is important to have a wide ISO range.

-The dynamic range of a camera refers to the range of which a camera can successfully capture the lightest and darkest areas of an image without losing detail.
+The dynamic range of a camera refers to the range in which a camera can successfully capture the lightest and darkest areas of an image without losing detail.
 When this range is exceeded, the highlights will wash out to white and the darks to black.
-Blown out highlights contain no information anymore so you can’t correct this with video editing in post.
-How wider the dynamic range how more visible the shadows and highlights will be captured in one image.
+Blown out highlights contain no information anymore so you can’t correct this with the video editing in post-production.
+The wider the dynamic range the more visible the shadows and highlights will be captured in one image.

 SCORE PER CAMERA MODEL

-The Sony A7s Mark lll is very popular with a lot of Filmmakers.
+The Sony A7s Mark lllis very popular with a lot of Filmmakers.
 It’s a compact, light Full frame body with great autofocus and all this for the price of $3500.
-It’s definitely a camera to consider.
-Also when you are a hybrid shooter, because surprisingly it performs great in shooting stills, despite the 12 MP sensor.
-It’s the best camera for filmmaking and if you love to shoot photos for your blog or social media this beast won’t disappoint you.
+It’s definitely a camera to consider although it’s not the cheapest 4K camera for filmmaking.
+When you are a hybrid shooter it’s not the best combo but it surprisingly performs great in shooting stills, despite the 12 MP sensor.
+It’s designed to perform as the best camera for filming.
+But if you love to shoot photos for your blog or social media this beast won’t disappoint you.
 But why is this camera so popular with filmmakers?
-Let’s dive into the specifications to find out why the Sony A7S Mark lll ranks #1 on the list of best filmmaking cameras!
+Let’s dive into the specifications to find out why the Sony A7S Mark lll ranks #1 on the list of best cameras for filmmaking!

 DIMENSION AND WEIGHT